Benjent/albums-to-buy/README.md

 * Kansas - Point Of Know Return
 * MIA - Transparencias
 * The Moody Blues - Days Of Future Past
-* The Moody Blues - On The Threshold Of A Dream
 * Nirvana - To Markos III
 * Nirvana - Local Anaesthetic
 * Osibisa - Osibisa